 Internet of Things (IoT) projects can be complex, as there are many decisions to make.
 For any IoT project, you need to acquire communication devices such as radios and gateways, connect those devices using one or more connection methods and protocols, and ensure the devices function as required.
+And there are many decisions to make along the way, including board design, antenna placement and interconnectivity with other devices.
 An IoT architecture is the end result of these decisions.

 A typical IoT architecture is a combination of wireless devices, intelligent gateways, routers and cloud computing.
 In this blog, we will focus on the wireless protocols and connectivity choices you need to make in defining your strategy, and will touch on the physical components along the way.

 Selecting the best IoT architecture for your new project involves an assessment of your connectivity needs, as well as an evaluation of the available technology, and of course the resources for pulling it all together.
 For many of the decisions you need to make, there isn't a wrong or right answer, but it's a matter of evaluating and choosing what fits best for your use case and the required product design features.